ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 * attributes with a different role in the NCEI Templates; for example, the attribute **`_FillValue`** is **required** by the NCEI Template; however, in the IOOS Profile it is listed as **recommended** only;  conversely the opposite is possible as well
 * attributes with otherwise modified or further qualified meanings/definitions

-1. The NCEI Templates in turn build off of the ACDD and CF conventions.
+1. The NCEI Templates in turn built off of the ACDD and CF conventions.
 Some attributes in the IOOS Profile originate from ACDD and CF (consult the `Convention` field in the table to determine the origin of each attribute).
 Links to each are below:
 * [NOAA NCEI NetCDF Templates 2.0](https://www.nodc.noaa.gov/data/formats/netcdf/v2.0/)
 * [Attribute Convention for Data Discovery 1.3](http://wiki.esipfed.org/index.php/Attribute_Convention_for_Data_Discovery_1-3)
 * [Climate and Forecast Conventions (CF) 1.7](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html)